godaddy/gasket/packages/gasket-plugin-swagger/README.md

 #### Example from JSDocs

-By specifying the `swagger.jsdocs` options in the `gasket.js`, the Swagger definition file will be generated with `gasket build`.
+By specifying the `swagger.jsdocs` options in the `gasket.js`, the Swagger definition file will be generated with `npm run build`.
 It can be output to either a JSON (default) or YAML file.

 ```js